ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 Build products will be located under a `build` directory inside the compiled project.
 Inside the build directory, each folder is named `sdkname.arch1`.
 For example, `iphoneos.arm64`.
 These name correspond to targets you can pass to the cli program.
 Xcode frameworks are also created under an `apple.universal` directory.

+## Swift Packages

+Swift Packages for Apple platforms are generated from Xcode frameworks if available.
+You can implement ``BuildPlan/didPackage`` to perform operations on the packages such as uploading them to a package registry.

 ## Referencing products